 And then really important lead scoring based on that usage for our sales team.
 So if there is really engaged leads they can pick up on that.
 Real life example of this, 35% of Amazon's revenue is generated by its recommendation engine.
 I don't know if anyone has got like the recommendation emails off Amazon, but they're not particularly good from my experience.
 They usually recommend something that I don't want to buy or that I already have bought but still 35% of their revenue actually comes from there.
 So that's like the biggest, so what Brian Halligan actually said it is inbound targets and this is like a really good example of it is it's not what you're selling, it's how you're selling it.
 And so using some of these tactics can have a big, big impact on your business, even if you're not your product or your service isn't that much better than the competition.

 Cool.
 Hopefully I can help yet want to I guess finish off by demoing a couple of pieces of functionality if I can, if it hasn't logged me out.
-First one is probably my favorite, if not one of my favorite features and it gets a bad rep with its pop-up forms.
+First one is probably my favourite, if not one of my favourite features and it gets a bad rep with its pop-up forms.
 How do I get in here?
 Yeah.
 Cool.
 So pop-up forms for me are actually really, really useful, but only if used in the right way.
 So how do we use them in the right way?
 I've got a few examples here actually just keep on present for now.
 This is number one.

 And yeah, so this is like your kind of typical example of top of the funnel type offer.
 But rather than implementing like a CTA that goes to a landing page and you have to fill in a form, then you go to a thank you page.
 It's just a really simple public form, takes like 15 minutes, maybe less even to implement.
 What I really like about this is one, they placed this on really relevant pages.
 So if this was going to appear, it was going to appear on blogs where people were reading about weight loss or dieting, those types of topics.
 The image does a really good job of selling the piece of content in this case, text is basically all you need on a good landing page anyway to be honest.